-Under Section 207 of the CAA, an employing office may not intimidate, retaliate, or discriminate against employees who exercise their rights applied by the CAA.
-This protection includes opposing practices made unlawful by the CAA, initiating proceedings, filing a claim, providing testimony, assisting, or participating in a hearing or other proceeding brought under the CAA.
+Section 207 of the CAA provides that an employing office may not intimidate, retaliate, or discriminate against employees who exercise their rights applied by the CAA.
+This protection includes opposing practices made unlawful by the CAA, initiating proceedings, making a charge, providing testimony, assisting, or participating in a hearing or other proceeding brought under the CAA.